input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 3. The root of the Merkle tree is stored on the Cardano network
 4. A certificate is also generated
 5. The certificate together with the Merkle root can be used to mint FUEL tokens on the mainchain
-6. The idetifier of the transaction is stored in a distributed set, to avoid reusing of the same certificate
+6. The identifier of the transaction is stored in a distributed set, to avoid reusing of the same certificate

 ![Claiming](Architecture/Claiming.svg)